Tips for Helping the Color Deficient See your Data Visualization Clearly

 04/13/2018 by Jaime D’Agord Data Communication, Modernization - Analytics

 There is a misconception that people who are color blind cannot see color at all.
 There is a small percentage of the population that proves this true, those who have monochromatic vision.
-But the majority of people considered color deficient can see colors.
-They just have difficulty differentiating between colors.
+However, the majority of people considered color deficient can see colors.
+They have difficulty differentiating between colors.
 Red and green being the hardest for them to distinguish.

 It is important to keep the color deficient in mind when creating data visualizations as approximately 1 in 12 men and 1 in 200 women have this condition.

 The images below depict the differences between what a red-green color deficient person (right image) would see and what everyone else sees (left image).
 Notice that the red was changed to green and the blue sky took on a purple hue.
 The green trees have lost some of their brightness.

 The following figure shows the same differences but for a data visualization.
 If color-deficient people were to read the pie chart on the right, they would more than likely not read the information correctly as the red and green blend.
 They almost appear to be almost the same brown color.

 But watch what happens when we apply a monochromatic color scheme.
 While the colors have changed slightly, the shading is consistent in both visuals.
 Both pie charts would work well!